 Atrial fibrillation (AF) is the most common arrhythmia lasting for more than 30 seconds.
 Its prevalence in the population increases with age, and it is estimated to affect over 4 percent of the population above the age of 60 [1-3].
 (See "Epidemiology of and risk factors for atrial fibrillation", section on 'Epidemiology'.)

-Paroxysmal atrial fibrillation (PAF), also termed intermittent AF, is defined as recurrent (two or more) episodes of AF that terminate spontaneously in less than seven days, usually less than 24 hours [4-6].
-“Persistent” (AF that continues until reverted chemically or electrically), “longstanding persistent”, and “permanent” (AF continued as the underlying rhythm of choice) are the other types of AF.
+Paroxysmal AF (PAF), also termed intermittent AF, is defined as an episode of AF that terminates spontaneously or with intervention in less than seven days .
+“Persistent,” “longstanding persistent,” and “permanent” are clinical labels used for the other types of AF.
 (See "Overview of atrial fibrillation".)

-The frequency of paroxysmal AF (PAF) is uncertain, because up to 90 percent of episodes are asymptomatic [7,8], including some that last more than 48 hours .
+The frequency of PAF is uncertain, because older studies have suggested that a majority of these episodes are asymptomatic [5,6], including some that may last more than 48 hours .